victorkashirin/CellaVCV/docs/Cella_Manual.md

 <img src="images/CognitiveShift.png" alt="Cella - Cognitive Shift" style="height: 380px;">

 Cognitive Shift is an advanced 8-bit digital shift register module for VCV Rack.
-It goes beyond basic shift register functionality by incorporating flexible input logic (including XOR and selectable logic operations), manual data overrides, three overlapping unipolar 3-bit DAC outputs, a bipolar/unipolar 8-bit DAC output, and configurable gate output modes.
+It goes beyond basic shift register functionality by incorporating flexible input logic (including XOR and selectable logic operations), manual data overrides, data edit mode, three overlapping unipolar 4-bit DAC outputs, a bipolar/unipolar 8-bit DAC output, and configurable gate output modes.
 It also features intelligent self-patching detection to facilitate complex feedback patterns.

-Main differentiator from other implementations is the ability to output triggers or gates per each step without merging consecutive gates together, and yet allow for self-patching.
+Main differentiator from other implementations is the ability to output clocks, triggers or gates per each step without merging consecutive values together, and yet allow for self-patching.
 This was inspised by shift register behaviour of "Double Knot" instrument by Lorre Mill.

 ## Core Concept: The Shift Register